© www.utopianature.com 2006-2008

 No. Rough-winged Swallow - uncommon spring to late summer; TC;UP;LC;N

-Bank Swallow - rare mostly spring migrant; UP
+Bank Swallow - rare mostly spring migrant, very rare in fall; UP

-Cliff Swallow - common spring to late summer; TC;UP;N
+Cliff Swallow - some years common spring to late summer, others absent; TC;UP;N

 Cave Swallow - locally common spring to late summer; TC;UP;N